aredn/documentation/arednHow-toGuides/firmware_tips.rst

 Tips for Downgrading Firmware
 -----------------------------

-Downgrading AREDN |trade| firmware is typically accomplished using the same procedure as for uploading firmware to your node.
+Downgrading AREDN® firmware is typically accomplished using the same procedure as for uploading firmware to your node.
 You are simply uploading a previous version of the firmware rather than the latest version.

 However, there is a difference if you are downgrading the firmware on a node which previously used a different target architecture.
 As explained in the **Downloading AREDN Firmware** section, the legacy ``ar71xx`` target has been retired and replaced by the ``ath79`` target.
 For example, you may have a node that was previously running an ``ar71xx`` firmware version but you installed the latest Stable Release or Nightly Build which upgraded it to an ``ath79`` firmware target.
 In this case you will need to do a fresh First Install using the legacy architecture's firmware.